Exercise During a Pandemic?

 Running has helped me to clear my head, get some alone time, and has kept me feeling balanced – mentally and physically.
 Even though life is upside down right now, running is still there as a familiar old friend.

 I am currently following a training plan to prepare for the virtual Pittsburgh Half Marathon (Update – I completed it!).
 Focusing on my training plan is helping me to stay motivated right now.

 I want to share a few tips of a few of the things I have learned to help you stay motivated to exercise during a pandemic as well.

 Here are my top tips for staying active during COVID-19:

-Other goals that you could focus on could be working out a certain number of days per week consistently, running a certain distance for the first time, working out to feel healthy, or to help you manage the stress we’re all inevitably experiencing right now.
+Other goals that you could focus on could be working out a certain number of days per week consistently, running a certain distance for the first time, working out to feel healthy, or helping you manage the stress we’re all inevitably experiencing right now.
 Whatever it is, find the goal that lights you up and go after it!

 Find a time of day that works best for you to get your workout in.
 Some people prefer to run first thing in the morning.
 I personally prefer to run in the evening.
-It’s the time that works with my schedule being a full time working mom.
+It’s the time that works with my schedule being a full-time working mom.
 We all have different lives and schedules.
 Find the time that works best for you and stick to it.
 Make it a habit.
 When you make it part of your normal routine, it becomes much easier to get it done.

 Following a training plan can be a great way to make exercise part of your routine.
 Workouts are scheduled in advance and all you need to do is follow the plan!
 And if you need help with creating a training plan, I can help you out!
 Also, if you don’t stick to your routine exactly, be easy on yourself.
 Life happens.

 Find an Accountability Partner or Fitness Community

 Even though you’ve identified a goal that lights you up and established a solid workout routine, it’s only natural that eventually, you will hit a slump with your motivation.
 No one is motivated all the time.